lucidrains/routing-transformer/README.md

-    reversible = True,       # reversible networks for memory savings, from Reformer paper ff_chunks = 10,          # feed forward chunking, from Reformer paper ff_glu = True,           # use GLU variant in feedforward ).cuda()
+    reversible = True,       # reversible networks for memory savings, from Reformer paper ff_chunks = 10,          # feed forward chunking, from Reformer paper ff_glu = True,           # use GLU variant in feedforward pkm_layers = (4,7),      # specify layers to use product key memory. paper shows 1 or 2 modules near the middle of the transformer is best pkm_num_keys = 128,      # defaults to 128, but can be increased to 256 or 512 as memory allows ).cuda()

 x = torch.randint(0, 20000, (1, 8192)).long().cuda()